 Given the state of the Bay Area today and the 24-year forecast of jobs, households and transportation revenues, how will the region get from where it is now to where it needs to be in the future?
-ABAG and MTC developed a variety of land use and transportation scenarios that distributed the total amount of expected growth across the region.
+MTC and ABAG developed a variety of land use and transportation scenarios that distributed the total amount of expected growth across the region.

 Priority Development Areas (PDAs) - Plan Bay Area 2040 focuses growth and development in nearly 200 PDAs.
 These existing neighborhoods are served by public transit and have been identified as appropriate for additional, compact development.

-Priority Conservation Areas (PCAs) - Plan Bay Area 2040 helps preserves over 100 regionally significant open spaces which have a broad consensus for long-term protection but which face nearer-term development pressures.
+Priority Conservation Areas (PCAs) - Plan Bay Area 2040 helps preserve over 100 regionally significant open spaces which have a broad consensus for long-term protection but which face nearer-term development pressures.

 PCAs and PDAs complement one another: By promoting compact development in established communities with high-quality transportation access, there is less development pressure on the region’s vast and varied open spaces and agricultural lands.

 Given existing real estate market conditions, land use controls, and infrastructure needs, many PDAs may not be able to accommodate forecasted growth and may require additional policy interventions to increase their development potential.
 As a result, MTC and ABAG modeled a range of policy and investment strategies in Plan Bay Area 2040 to increase development potential in PDAs and influence the overall regional growth pattern, as shown in Table 4.1.
 These policies can help motivate land use and support the success of a focused growth strategy in the locally identified PDAs that already house much of the Bay Area’s existing development.